 - grants to the state for environmental programs, which are used to regulate public and private activities that create air, water, and ground pollution and to provide financial assistance for local government water and sewer projects ($48 million).

 Housing and community development grants are the seventh largest type received by Oklahoma governments ($259 million).
-The major programs in this category are Native American Block Grants that help tribes build or improve housing and community Basic networks of systems necessary to support community and economic life, such as streets, water... ($102 million), $40 million for housing for low-income families, and Community Development Block Grants that help cities and counties provide new facilities and services in low- and moderate-income areas and clear slums and blights ($13 million).
+The major programs in this category are Native American Block Grants that help tribes build or improve housing and community infrastructure ($102 million), $40 million for housing for low-income families, and Community Development Block Grants that help cities and counties provide new facilities and services in low- and moderate-income areas and clear slums and blights ($13 million).

 Several federal agencies provided $171 million in grants that help government promote or stabilize the state’s economy.
 The largest programs supported weather and climate research at the University of Oklahoma ($34 million) and helped operate the unemployment insurance system ($22 million).